Adrian C. Sinkler

 Class assignments and grading

-Students will be responsible for serving as discussion leader twice during the quarter, and their will also be three in-class, essay exams.
+Students will be responsible for serving as discussion leader twice during the quarter, and their will also be two in-class exams.